-A prominent member of the Libyan leadership.
+Background: A prominent member of the Libyan leadership.
 Major Abdel-Salam Jalloud, arrived in Moscow on Tuesday (14 February) for talks with Soviet leaders about Arab opposition to Egypt's Middle East peace initiative.
 Major Jalloud who was formerly Libya's Prime Minister, is a member of the ruling General Secretariat of the Libyan People's Congress.

 SYNOPSIS: Major Jalloud's visit to the Soviet capital was the latest in a series made by Arab leaders who are opposed to the peace moves initiated by Egyptian President Anwar Sadat.
 The Kremlin has already held discussions with visitors from Iraq, Syria, South Yemen and Algeria.

 Soviet Premier Alexei Kosygir was among a number of top-ranking Soviet officials who welcomed Major Jalloud before the Libyan politician left for talks with Soviet President Leonid Brezhnev.
 The Soviet news agency, Tass, said they discussed the Somali-Ethiopian conflict as well as the Egyptian-Israeli talks.